 - Things you say to her last a lifetime for her.
-Therefore, always talk encouragingly and give positive feedbacks.
+Therefore, always talk encouragingly and give positive feedback.
 Criticizing her will only hamper her self-esteem and confidence.

 - Share your emotions with her, so that she will share hers with you.

 - When you are with her, pay complete attention to her.
 Show interest in her life and problems.
 Be sensitive to her needs.

-- Set appropriate ground rules and also grant her the right amount freedom from time to time.
+- Set appropriate ground rules and also grant her the right amount of freedom from time to time.

 A father is the head of the family, to whom the children look up to for support and guidance.
 We know how a man influences his daughter to have a better life.
 And an active dad goes out of his way to keep his little girl happy.